 See sampling period.

-A URL that uses query string authentication.
+A web address that uses query string authentication.

 See job prefix.